Among the many ways of paying for long-term care, life insurance and annuities have been growing in popularity.

 Long-term care insurance can provide a great way to reduce financial risk.
 However, complex product alternatives require a thorough analysis so the consumer can make the best choice.

-Looking for more?
+Looking for more on long-term care insurance?
 Check out our post, Do You Need Long-Term Care Insurance?